section-engineering-education/engineering-education/articles/intro-to-c++-type-conversion/index.md

 In the program above, we can see how explicit type conversion occurs. `double` is converted to `int` because the user typecast the result.

 ### Conversion using the cast operator
 A `cast operator` is a unary operator that forces the conversion of one data type to another.
-We have four types of casting provided by the c++ language which are:
+We have four types of casts provided by the c++ language.
+These are:

 - `Static cast` - This is the most basic form of cast available.
 It can do both upcasts and downcasts.
 It's a cast that takes a long time to compile.
 Throughout the conversion process, no checks are made to make sure the object you're converting is a complete object of the target type.
 - `Dynamic cast` - It guarantees that the [result of type conversion is a complete, valid object of the target pointer type](https://www.programmersought.com/article/88123785241).